Building a Bug-Out Bag: Complete 72-Hour Emergency Kit Guide

 How Paracord Bracelets Fit Into a Bug-Out Bag

 Paracord bracelets serve a unique role in bug-out planning because they are the only piece of survival gear that stays on your body 24/7.
 Everything in your pack can be lost, stolen, or left behind — but the bracelet on your wrist travels with you through every scenario.
+Our standard bracelets roundup covers the top picks.

 Recommended Bug-Out Bracelet Setup

-- In your pack (2 spares): HR8 3-Pack — at $3.33 per bracelet, you get 36ft of total cord across 3 bracelets
+- In your pack (2 spares): HR8 3-Pack budget bundle — at under a few dollars per bracelet, you get 36ft of total cord across 3 bracelets

 Bug-Out Bag Weight Breakdown